From long-distance cycle routes to family bike rides, discover some of the best two-wheeled tours the UK has to offer

 It would be churlish not to include the spectacular scenery of the Highlands here, and this route takes in the particularly beautiful Loch an Eilein.
 The stunning sheets of water and scenic woodland surrounding them would be quite enough to satisfy anyone, but there is also a captivating ruined castle nestled on an island in Loch an Eilein to enjoy as you scoot along the undulating track.

 If you start from Inverdruie car park, adding a couple of miles on to the route, you’ll pass a pretty croft en route to the loch’s car park – and you could extend it to 12 miles if you also take in Loch Morlich.
+Easily one of the best family-friendly cycle routes in Scotland.

 Level: medium, 44 miles (72km)